Equity & Inclusion

 Fly-in to Bates is a cohort experience for admitted students who are traditionally underrepresented in higher education, including first-generation-to-college and low-income students.
 Fly-in to Bates happens twice in April, and provides travel and overnight housing for admitted students who have not previously visited campus.
 This is an invite-only program available to a limited number of admitted students who also participate in Bates Beginnings, our on-campus visit days for all admitted students.

 Office of Equity and Inclusion

-The Office of Equity and Inclusion advances the college’s commitment to equity and diversity by implementing and supporting campus-wide initiatives that strategically and proactively promote an institutional culture of inclusiveness.
+The Office of Equity and Inclusion (OEI) advances the college’s commitment to equity and inclusion by implementing and supporting campus-wide initiatives that strategically and proactively promote an inclusive excellence and educational justice.

-The Student Affairs Office intentionally manages all support for all students centrally, to create a more supportive and cohesive experience.
+The Student Affairs Office intentionally manages all support for students centrally to create a more supportive and cohesive experience.